Contact Name: Arnold Pasternack

 Correctional facility is a term used by Process Servers in District of Columbia that refers to a jail, prison, or other place of incarceration by government officials.
 They serve to confine and rehabilitate inmates in District of Columbia as they do in all other states.

 Correctional Institutions and Prisons in District of Columbia are similar to most facilities in all states throughout the United States.
 State Prisons and Facilities in District of Columbia are part of a larger criminal justice system which includes police, prosecution and the courts.

-Inmates / defendants / respondents incarcerated in a District of Columbia correction facilities are subject to the practices of the institution's rules and regulations.
+Inmates / defendants / respondents / witnesses incarcerated in a District of Columbia correctional facility are subject to the practices of the institution's rules and regulations.
 Process Servers who are tasked with the job of serving inmates in a District of Columbia facility with service of process can only perform their duties and services with the guidance and approval of the facility managers and in many situations, the approval of the warden.

 Federal correctional Institutions located in District of Columbia are the homes for inmates who have been convicted of a wide range of charges.
 Estimates and records indicate all federal prisons house over 220,000 inmates.

 Many people familiar with the federal corrections system in District of Columbia refer to federal prisons as a penitentiary.
 Penitentiary is synonymous with prison and/or jail, these names actually mean the same.
 The number of sentenced inmates entering federal prisons facilities in District of Columbia each day is far less than the number of people who are delivered to its jails.

-Private Process Servers throughout District of Columbia deliver legal documents and civil lawsuits to incarcerated inmates.
+Private Process Servers throughout District of Columbia deliver legal documents and civil lawsuits to inmates.
 Actually, federal prisons grant Process Servers access to inmates by appointment only and are easier to coordinate service of process services than District of Columbia state run prisons.

 Washington District Jail